 Songs about friendship, a special type of love, are a little more rare than traditional love songs.
 However, there are still many to choose from.
 Enjoy this list of 10 of the best, and share any of your favorites that you think are left out.

 An entire generation knows this song as the theme song to the TV show Golden Girls from a version recorded by Cindy Fee.
-However, the song first entered the public conscience in a 1978 version by the song's writer, pop musician Andrew Gold.
-The song is a perfect expression of gratitude to those treasured people we call friends.
+However, the song first became a pop hit in a 1978 version by the song's writer, pop musician Andrew Gold.
+"Thank You For Being a Friend" is a perfect expression of gratitude to those treasured people we call friends.